 - Click Done when the Certificate Assistant completes the CSR process.

-To use OpenSSL to create a CSR, first download and install OpenSSL from the OpenSSL website.
+If you can’t use a macOS device or Microsoft IIS to generate a CSR, use OpenSSL.
+You can download and install OpenSSL from the OpenSSL website.

-On the computer where you installed OpenSSL, execute the following command from a command prompt or shell.
+On the computer where you install OpenSSL, execute the following command from a command prompt or shell.

 openssl req -new -keyout Customer.key.pem –out CompanyAPNScertificate.csr -newkey rsa:2048